About the USS Iowa

 It was reactivated in 1984 as part of the 600-ship Navy plan and operated in both the Atlantic and Pacific Fleets to counter the recently expanded Soviet Navy.
 In April 1989, an explosion of undetermined origin wrecked its No. 2 gun turret, killing 47 sailors.

 Iowa was decommissioned for the last time in October 1990 after 19 total years of active service, and was initially stricken from the Naval Vessel Register (NVR) in 1995, before being reinstated from 1999 to 2006 to comply with federal laws that required retention and maintenance of two Iowa-class battleships.

 In 2011 Iowa was donated to the Los Angeles–based non-profit Pacific Battleship Center and was permanently moved to Berth 87 at the Port of Los Angeles in 2012, where it was opened to the public as the USS Iowa Museum.

 Information courtesy of Wikipedia

 In a display of firepower, USS Iowa fires its’ 16″ Guns

 Do you like Cars, Trucks, Bikes or Boats?
 Then you should check out WebRidez.
 Find events or post your own event.
 Nationwide coverage.

 About Team 218 Web Design

-We’ve been creating software and building websites for over 20 years so we have a pretty good idea of what works and what doesn’t.
+We are website problem solvers.
+We’ve been creating software and building websites for over 20 years.
+We know what works and what doesn’t.
 We are customer service fanatics.
 We love working, playing, and living in the great state of Iowa.
-Please feel free to contact us anytime with questions or comments.
+We are always available to answer any questions you may have.